v1999-tech/git_recall/README.md

 Git is a VERSION CONTROL SYSTEM
-It has the ability to revert back to a previous file version or project version.
+It has the ability to revert back to a previous file version or project versio.